-The central database of our BMS manages all data.
+The central database of waya manages all data.
 All content converges here.
 And it is managed here in a logical structure.
 Ensuring that everyone is able to find the information they are looking for.

 A web-based database also has the advantage that it is always accessible centrally - anywhere and at any time.
 This offers users a new level of freedom and flexibility.

 Building Information Modelling - the route to digital transformation

 The evolution of BIM - and how CAD systems will work in the future

 BIM is not necessarily BIM.
 The way to "Big Open BIM" is an evolution.
 It takes place in different stages.
 Germany is currently in the transition from "BIM 1" to "BIM 2".